-A: In most categories, it typically takes 3-5 years for manufacturers to make any significant performance gains.
-This is especially true in the utility category, where performance breakthroughs are rare.
-A good bit of what changes comes down to shaping and cosmetics, and while that can alter performance from one iteration to the next, little in the way of revolutionary technology finds its way into the category.
+A: In most categories, it typically takes three to five years for manufacturers to make any significant performance gains.
+This is especially true in the utility category where performance breakthroughs are rare.
+A good bit of what changes comes down to shaping and cosmetics and, while that can alter performance from one iteration to the next, little in the way of revolutionary technology finds its way into the category.
 Our recommendation is to buy a new utility iron only when it appreciably outperforms what is already in your bag.
-Of course, if you want new utility iron because you want a new utility iron, that’s fine too.
+Of course, if you want a new utility iron because you want a new utility iron, that’s fine, too.

 Q: How do I know which utility iron is right for my game?

 A: A proper club fitting with a professional will help determine what utility iron will suit your unique game.
 However, you can assess your own needs by determining what kind of shots you need to hit with your utility iron.
-Do you take hit the utility primarily off the tee, or do you find yourself utilizing it off the turf?
-If you mainly use the utility iron off the tee, a lower launching, lower spinning model might help you get the ball running down the fairway.
+Do you use the utility primarily off the tee or mostly off the turf?
+If you mainly use the utility iron off the tee, a lower-launching, lower-spinning model might help you get the ball running down the fairway.
 Conversely, higher-lofted, wide-soled, back-weighed utility irons can help you get the ball launching high and landing softly.
 Make sure to fully evaluate your game in advance of a professional fitting to help the fitter understand what you’re looking for in a utility iron.

 Q: Does the shaft matter?

 A: Absolutely.
-While changes to spin and launch and spin differences are rarely massive, shaft changes frequently lead to improved accuracy, tighter dispersion, and greater overall consistency.
+While changes to spin and launch are rarely massive, shaft changes frequently lead to improved accuracy, tighter dispersion and greater overall consistency.
 We always recommend working with a qualified fitter.
 If that’s not possible, take the time to understand the different shaft profiles offered and how the performance of each might benefit or adversely affect your game.

 Q: What should I look for when testing utility irons?